davidesestiliwork/JHashCode2/README.md

 - Can sign file with GnuPG (if installed and key pair exists)
 - Can exclude a single folder

-Usage: param 1: exclude symbolic links (0 or 1), param 2: exclude hidden files (0 or 1), param 3: folder to exclude
+Usage: param 1: exclude symbolic links (0 or 1), param 2: exclude hidden files (0 or 1), param 3: folder to exclude (optional)

 Example: java -jar JHashCode2.jar 1 1 /home/davide/snap